betterzhou/Open_World_ECG_Classification/README.md

 ### Datasets:
 The meta information on each ECG sample is in the label.csv file under the data folder.

-For different variants of the dataset, e.g., CPSC18-L and CPSC18-S, we use the same data folder but different label.csv file.
+For different variants of the dataset, e.g., CPSC18-L and CPSC18-S, we use the same data folder but a different label.csv file.

 The code assumes that the data has been augmented and saved into the data folder.